14-Garmin Tail Wags the Dog

 But Garmin has come with an answer to this challenge: it plans to enter the cell phone hand-set market itself.
 This is equivalent to Goodyear entering the automobile industry.
 Were Goodyear to do that, it would fly in the face of the facts that the tires are a modest part of the total cost of the automobile and that there is virtually no overlap in the channels of distribution in the two industries.
 What would Goodyear bring to the automobile industry?

-You have to ask the same question of Garmin.
+You must ask the same question of Garmin.
 It is leaving a market of several hundred million dollars to enter a market where competitors are established with sales of several billion dollars, and a market that is turning competitively ugly itself.
 Motorola bears witness to that.

 How likely is success for Garmin in the cell phone industry?
 How well do you think Goodyear would do in automobiles?